 Daramalan College values a social and physical environment which is inclusive, safe and fun and where respectful relationships exist between all members of our community.
-Daramalan College recognises that many in the school community use social media and online communities need cybercitizens who do the right thing by themselves and others online, particularly when no one is watching.
-The purpose of this policy is to set out guiding principles for the acceptable use of social media within the College community.
+Daramalan College recognises that many in the school community use social media and that online communities need cybercitizens who do the right thing by themselves and others online, particularly when no one is watching.
+The purpose of this policy is to set out guiding principles for the acceptable use of social media by members of the College community.
 This policy is based on the principle of respect for the dignity of each person.

-Social Media - refers to all social networking sites such as, but not limited to, Facebook, Twitter, LinkedIn, YouTube, MySpace, Snapchat, Instagram, TikTok, and video conferencing.
+Social Media refers to all social networking sites such as, but not mited to, Facebook, Twitter, LinkedIn, YouTube, Snapchat, Instagram, TikTok, an ivideo conferencing.